Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-TODO: this example need to be updated.
+TODO: this example needs to be updated.

 The response is further extended with the `dkhm:authInfoExDate` extension, communicating the expiration date of the current `AuthInfo` for the domain, again only visible if privileges permit.